How to Navigate Caregiving

 Pain is real – and rough.

-You’re allowed to roll your eyes at self-care suggestions (but you should still try it anyway).
+You’re allowed to roll your eyes at self-care suggestions (but you should try them anyway).

-Still, it’s important to recognize when you need a break, so that you do not feel burned out.
+Still, it’s important to recognize when you need a break.
 Don’t feel guilty about taking some time for yourself each day, whether that’s taking a walk, ordering takeout for dinner, or watching an episode of your favorite show.
-Don’t forget to do the basic things that maintain your overall health, so you can remain healthy enough to provide care: eat well, exercise, practice good sleep hygiene, and keep routine doctor and dental appointments.
+Anything that feels like an activity dedicated to making you feel good should be considered self-care.
+Also, don’t forget to do the basic things that maintain your overall health, so you can remain healthy enough to provide care: eat well, exercise, practice good sleep hygiene, and keep routine doctor and dental appointments.

 It’s hard to be a caregiver.